RaeOfChey/BookVault/README.md

 - `bcrypt` - Hashes user passwords for secure authentication.
 - `jsonwebtoken` - Handles user tokenization for secure sessions.
 - `mongoose` - ODM for MongoDB, managing schema and data validation.

-## Description
-A modern book search engine built with the MERN stack.
-Refactored to use GraphQL with Apollo Server, allowing users to search books via Google Books API, save favorites, and manage their reading list.
-A sleek, intuitive interface for book lovers to find their next great read!

 ## License
 This project is licensed under the MIT License, which allows you to freely use, modify, and distribute this software, provided proper attribution is given.